The Order of Epona

 Spring 2022 will bring the release of the band’s new album on the Gael Linn label, featuring the brilliant vocals of Séamus Begley along with the band’s customary re-energising of rare tunes from the tradition.

-We play what we call Stout Irish Rock, traditional Irish music mixed with rock n’ roll, informed by everything from the Dubliners, the Wolfe Tones, and Elvis Presley to the Horslips, Thin Lizzy, and Black Sabbath.
+July, 2004, in Houston, Texas.
+They play what they call Stout Irish Rock, traditional Irish music mixed with rock n’ roll, informed by everything from the Dubliners, the Wolfe Tones, and Elvis Presley to the Horslips, Thin Lizzy, and Black Sabbath.
 As music critic John Nova Lomax puts it, “Their formula is straightforward: Take trad Irish music, combine it with rock and ratchet up the pressure till the rivets start to pop.”

 The Knights, Ladies, & Noble steeds of the Order of Epona will dazzle you with a medieval tournament packed full of live steel sword fighting, equine stunts, medieval games, witty banter between Knights, pyrotechnics, music & more.
 And let's not forget about jousting.
 And, yes, the Ladies joust too!
 Cheer for your favorite Knight & Lady as they make their way to victory.
 A bit of history, a dash of fantasy - and there you have it!
 You never know if unicorns, fairies, or dragons may be with us.